MarieHouillon/FACILE-RS-actions/docs/joss/paper.md

 - The Citation File Format (CFF) [@Druskat2021CFF] is a human- and machine-readable format that indicates how to cite software.
 - The DataCite Metadata Schema [@DataCite2021] consists of core metadata properties selected for accurate and consistent identification of research outputs for citation and retrieval purposes, with instructions for recommended use.
-- CodeMeta [@jones2017codemeta], an extension of schema.org, is a JSON and XML metadata schema for scientific software that aims to standardize the exchange of software metadata across repositories and organizations.
+- CodeMeta [@jones2017codemeta], an extension of [Schema.org](https://schema.org/), is a JSON and XML metadata schema for scientific software that aims to standardize the exchange of software metadata across repositories and organizations.
+In particular, it provides mappings between metadata fields used by a large range of software registries and package managers.

 All of these standards serve specific purposes, and several are required to cover the whole software lifecycle.
 However, maintaining multiple metadata files in different formats can be a significant burden for research software developers, and an obstacle to the adoption of good software publication practices.